Learn more about using hydrogen peroxide to remove ear wax

 What are the risks to cleaning your ears with hydrogen peroxide?

 Although you may know how to remove earwax with hydrogen peroxide, be sure to follow the directions provided with the eardrops.
 If you think you have an ear injury, you shouldn’t use eardrops because this may cause infection or pain.
 You should also never stick a foreign object into your ear to help remove the wax.
 If you feel like wax is lodged in your ear and are experiencing discomfort, you should see your doctor.
+For more information, see our blog post "Is it safe to put hydrogen peroxide in your ears?"

 What is a better way to clean your ears?